-I don’t have the pleasure of personally being in charge of investing a million dollars—yet—so when I came across this competition asking how to invest a million dollars on the blog give. earn. live.
-I just knew I had to throw my hat in the ring.
-The instructions were to make specific recommendations and provide an explanation for the chosen strategy.
+I don’t have the pleasure of personally being in charge of investing a million dollars—yet—so when I came across another blogger asking the question on Twitter, I just knew I had to come up with a plan.

 I am not a financial planner so please don’t adopt any investment strategy I recommend thinking that it will make you wealthy.
 Do your own research and discuss it with your financial advisor.
 It is more fun than you might think!

 This past summer, I revisited my personal asset allocation strategy in light of my retirement time frame and goals so the strategy I propose here is very much influenced by that research.
 I am in my early 40s so gave myself a 20 year time frame to reach the amount I would like to have saved before I stop working full time.
 I feel like I have a high risk tolerance so the strategy may be more aggressive than someone else my age would be comfortable with.